till213/SkyDolly/README.md

 # Sky Dolly
-Sky Dolly - The black sheep for flight simulators.
+Sky Dolly - The black sheep for your flights.

 ## About
 Sky Dolly connects to a running Flight Simulator 2020 instance and records various simulation variables, for replay.